GoogleCloudPlatform/php-docs-samples/appengine/php72/symfony-framework/README.md

 ## Set up Stackdriver Logging and Error Reporting

-Install some cloud libraries for Stackdriver integration
+Install the Google Cloud libraries for Stackdriver integration:

 ```sh
 cd /path/to/symfony